-WMI is tackling global poverty and the disenfranchisement of impoverished, rural women.
-Launched in 2008 in rural Buyobo, Uganda, WMI has provided over 6,000 microloans to chronically poor women in Uganda and Kenya, many supporting AIDS orphans.
+WMI is tackling global poverty and the disenfranchisement of impoverished, rural women in East Africa.
+Launched in 2008 in rural Buyobo, Uganda, WMI has provided over 15,000 microloans to chronically poor women in Uganda, Tanzania and Kenya, many supporting AIDS orphans.
 Borrowers start small businesses and use their profits to pay for school fees, food and healthcare.
 Communities benefit as borrowers hire helpers and advocate for local improvements.

 WMI will-screen, train and issue loans of $50 - $250 to 1,000 more impoverished women to start businesses.
 WMI will organize borrower meetings, conduct site visits, provide ongoing business education and introduce women to dealing with the local bank.